Para leer este artículo en castellano, hacé click aquí.

 Since that time, it became a “holy word” and, in the school context, there is a strong disapproving glance if a teacher tries to use that colour to correct his student’s work.

 However, there is no problem in using orange with this purpose, or green (this colour has a high popularity), violet, pink, even a fluorescent colour: if your students can understand your corrections, then it’s ok….
-But do not mess with red!
+But do not mess with RED!

 A couple of words come to my mind, related with this colour: blood, violence; and I get really scared about that and I think: oh, it’s been an act of cruelty to use this colour all this time!
-Let’s pray for our pupils to forgive us!
+Let’s pray

 Leaving aside irony (just a little bit) I am quite concerned that we leave the specialists say what’s right and what’s wrong… for some unknown reason we don’t question them.